oracle/weblogic-kubernetes-operator/README.md

 # Documentation

-Documentation for the operation is available [here](https://oracle.github.io/weblogic-kubernetes-operator) and includes information for users and for developers.
+Documentation for the operator is available [here](https://oracle.github.io/weblogic-kubernetes-operator) and includes information for users and for developers.
 It provides samples, reference material like API documentation, security information and a *Quick Start* guide if you just want to get up and running quickly.